 What if an abnormality is found on the screening mammogram?

 First, do not get alarmed.
-Most abnormalities discovered by mammography are benign (not cancer).
-However, if an abnormality is discovered by screening mammography, you will need additional breast evaluation.
+Most abnormalities discovered are benign (not cancerous).
+However, if an abnormality is discovered, you will need additional breast evaluation.
 In addition to diagnostic mammography, additional breast imaging may be recommended including breast ultrasound and/or breast MRI.

 What does a mammogram feel like?

-During mammography, you will feel pressure on the breast as it is squeezed by a compression paddle.
-Compression is needed in order to produce an optimal mammogram and to reduce the radiation exposure to the breast.
-For most women, mammography is not painful, although some women may experience minor discomfort.
+During the test, you will feel pressure on the breast as it is squeezed by a compression paddle.
+Compression is needed in order to produce an optimal result and to reduce the radiation exposure to the breast.
+For most women, the screening is not painful, although some women may experience minor discomfort.
 If this is the case, we recommend scheduling the procedure when your breasts are the least tender.

 What if I have breast implants?

-If you have breast implants you should still follow the recommended screening guidelines for mammography.
-When you have implants, special mammographic views must be taken to allow visualization of both the breast tissue and the implant.
+If you have breast implants you should still follow the recommended screening guidelines.
+When you have implants, special screening views must be taken to allow visualization of both the breast tissue and the implant.
 MedStar Health Cancer Network's team of highly trained breast care technologists knows how to carefully compress your breasts in order to optimize the image, while minimizing the risk of injuring your breast implant.